Javkamkrastavizi/MicrophoneVolumeLocker/README.md

 # Notes

-Im Open to suggestions and Feedback.
+Im open to suggestions and Feedback.

 You might get a warning that the  program is a virus It's not I just don't have money to register it so that windows doesn't flag it as a virus